xma711/notebook/linux/linux_distros/debian/README.md

 Desktop or laptop
 -------------

-Install debian from another linux system: https://www.debian.org/releases/stable/amd64/apds03.html.en
+Install Debian from another Linux system: https://www.debian.org/releases/stable/amd64/apds03.html.en

-if ethernet not working, can try
+if Ethernet not working, can try

 ifconfig eth0 up

 dhclient eth0

-To get wifi works: http://www.linux.com/learn/answers/view/1628-how-do-i-get-debian-to-see-my-wifi
+To get WiFi works: http://www.linux.com/learn/answers/view/1628-how-do-i-get-debian-to-see-my-wifi

-Step 1: find out what wifi hardware you have.
-If an internal wificard, lspci will show you what internal pci devices are installed including the wifi card.
+Step 1: find out what WiFi hardware you have.
+If an internal wificard, lspci will show you what internal pci devices are installed including the WiFi card.
 The list is long.
 However this line appeared near the end.

 # lspci

 02:00.0 Network controller: Intel Corporation WiFi Link 5100

 Step 2: Modify /etc/apt/sources.list to handle potential non-free drivers.
-Login a root, su, and use your prefered editor to change this line in /etc/apt/sources.list from (substitute wheezy for jessie as for your installation)
+Login a root, su, and use your preferred editor to change this line in /etc/apt/sources.list from (substitute wheezy for jessie as for your installation)

 deb http://ftp.us.debian.org/debian/ jessie main